Facts and Tips About Sun Safety

 Yes, you do!
-And it is a reality that some of the northern states have a population of chronically Vitamin D deprived people during the colder months, but using the argument of needing Vitamin D as a reason not to wear sunscreen is just false.
+And it is a reality that some of the northern states have a population of chronically Vitamin D-deprived people during the colder months, but using the argument of needing Vitamin D as a reason not to wear sunscreen is just false.
 (How to get enough Vitamin D while protecting yourself from skin cancer.)

 Did you maybe know that you can get all of the Vitamin D that your body needs from your diet or from a supplement?
-Your body only needs to be in the sun for 15 minutes to get the daily allotment of Vitamin D. Did you know that it can take up to 30 minutes for your sunscreen to be fully efficient at protecting your skin?
+Does your body only need to be in the sun for 15 minutes to get the daily allotment of Vitamin D. Did you know that it can take up to 30 minutes for your sunscreen to be fully efficient at protecting your skin?
 That’s why it is recommended to apply 30 minutes before you go outdoors.
 If you are very concerned about getting enough Vitamin D and you feel it is necessary to get it from the sun, head outdoors right after you apply your sunscreen and by the time your sunscreen is effective you will have all of the Vitamin D you need.

 What SPF Should I Use and How Often Do I Need to Reapply?